 And I can understand that because, I don't say that from a critical perspective, it's a very complex process.
 We're time constrained, resource-constrained, so it's hard to put your head up for a moment so-

 -I would say fabrication for sure, assembly, testing...

 You mentioned a marketing department, probably managers too.

 Managers all have cost and time constraints, they have time to market that they have to be worried about.
-The engineers of course, typically are going to be concerned about, can they get the parts or are the parts available; are they gonna be end of life parts?
+The engineers of course, typically are going to be concerned about, can they get the or are the available; are they gonna be end of life ?